lqst/neo4j-azure/README.md

 I thought it would be a fun excercise to set up  a Neo4j Enterprise Edition Causal Cluster on Azure using the Azure CLI.
 Also, I wanted to have full control of setting up the network, vm's and installation/configuration of Neo4j.

+The public ip:s assigned are only used for ssh.
+The neo4j cluster in currently only reachable within the client-subnet.

 **Disclamer** Use at own risk.
 These are my personal experiments, thoughts and oppinions.

 ## Before you start